A Comprehensive Look at the Democratic Republic of Congo

 Major airports in DRC include:

-Situated in the city of Lubumbashi, in the Katanga region of the DRC, Lubumbashi International Airport is the second-largest in the DRC.
-The airdrome serves as a significant facility within this mining-rich region.
-This airport connects both domestic and international services to Lubumbashi from other major towns and countries across the world.
-Passenger services, cargo handling, and a number of commercial amenities are available at the airport to assist travellers and business operations within the area.
+• Lubumbashi International Airport (FBM): Situated in Lubumbashi, in the Katanga region of the DRC, it is the country's second-largest airport.
+The airdrome is a significant facility in this mining-rich region.
+This airport connects Lubumbashi with both domestic and international services from other major towns and countries worldwide.
+Passenger services, cargo handling, and a range of commercial amenities are available at the airport to assist travellers and businesses in the area.

-Kisangani Bangoka International Airport serves this city—Kisangani—and the central DRC's Tshopo province.
+• Kisangani Bangoka International Airport (FKI): It serves the city of Kisangani and the central DRC's Tshopo province.
 Such an airport plays a very key role in linking the central and eastern parts of the country to the rest of the DRC and beyond.
-It offers basic passenger and cargo facilities; hence, it forms a vital link in this region's transport network.
+It offers basic passenger and cargo facilities, making it a vital link in this region's transport network.

-Goma International Airport is located in the eastern part of the DRC, next to the border with Rwanda.
-The airdrome forms an important link in civilian and humanitarian flying activities, not to mention the proximity to the conflict zones and the famous Virunga National Park, which attracts tourists.
-With the limited facilities available, Goma International Airport is still very helpful in regional connectivity and aid delivery.
+• Goma International Airport (GOM): It is located in the eastern part of the DRC, next to the border with Rwanda.
+The airdrome serves as an important link for civilian and humanitarian flying activities, not to mention its proximity to conflict zones and the famous Virunga National Park, which attracts tourists.
+Despite limited facilities, Goma International Airport remains very helpful for regional connectivity and aid delivery.

 The Democratic Republic of Congo Cities

 Disclaimer: This information is intended for general informational purposes only.
-While we strive to ensure that the content is accurate and up-to-date as of June 2024, the dynamic nature of political, social, and economic conditions means that changes can occur.
+While we strive to ensure the content is accurate and up-to-date as of February 2026, the dynamic nature of political, social, and economic conditions means that changes can occur.
 We recommend verifying any critical details from multiple sources and consulting official resources or travel advisories for the latest updates and guidance.